Michael Parekōwhai: Themes and style

-Despite the range of Parekowhai's output, his practice is linked throughout, both stylistically—a characteristic 'gloss' of high production value—and thematically.
+Despite the range of Parekōwhai's output, his practice is linked throughout, both stylistically—a characteristic 'gloss' of high production value—and thematically.

 Curator Justin Paton writes that Parekowhai's works "have a way of sneaking up on you, even when they're straight ahead."
 He continues:

 Pick-up sticks swollen to the size of spears.
 A photograph of a stuffed rabbit who has you in his sights.
 A silky bouquet that rustles with politics.
 Seemingly serene beneath their gleaming, factory-finished surfaces, Michael Parekowhai's sculptures and photographs are in fact supremely artful objects.
 'Artful' not just because they're beautifully made...but also because they manage, with a combination of slyness, charm and audacity, to spring ambushes that leave you richer.